While you're away

 If your passport becomes lost or stolen, you should contact the UK Passport Office as soon as possible.

-LJMU provides insurance for students studying abroad or undertaking an Erasmus+ traineeship.
+LJMU provides insurance for students studying abroad.
 Note: students taking part in Go Global are not eligible for LJMU travel insurance and should arrange their own insurance.

-If you need to make an urgent claim while you’re abroad, contact the numbers given on the back of your insurance document, quoting the policy reference number.
-If a claim is not urgent, wait until you’ve arrived back in the UK, either by contacting Rachael Smith by email or by phone (+44)151 904 6431 or UMAL.
+If you need to make an urgent claim while you’re abroad, contact the numbers given on the back of your insurance cover note document, quoting the policy reference number and they will advice you of the situation.
+It is better to start the claim in country and the insurance will provide you with the advice you need.

 See the LJMU travel insurance policy for more information about LJMU insurance for students travelling abroad.

-My child is currently abroad, what do I do in an emergency?
+My adult child is currently abroad, what do I do in an emergency?

-If your son/daughter is currently abroad on an LJMU programme and there is an emergency, you should contact your son/daughter immediately.
+If your son/daughter is currently abroad on an LJMU programme and there is an emergency, you should contact your adult child immediately.
 If there is an emergency in their location and you are concerned for their safety, you should contact the nearest British Embassy.

 If there is an emergency at home and you think your son/daughter needs to return to the UK sooner than planned, please call the Go Abroad Team on 0151 904 6470.
 You can also contact the University on 0151 231 2222, 24 hours a day in case of an emergency.